Crawl Space Techs

 This could be a problem when you go to sell your home in the future and you have "dormant" mold and fungus on the wood framing.
 Home inspectors will still take pictures of mold and fungus, dormant or not.

 1) Soda Blasting.
 Soda blasting is like sand blasting but you are using baking soda instead of sand.
 It will physically remove the mold and fungus off the surface of the wood framing.
 It will not remove the roots in the wood or remove any mold stains so often times the wood looks the same.
 Soda blasting under a crawl space releases a tremendous amount of dust particles in the air as the soda is being blasted into thousands of pieces.
 This soda dust will make it's way upstairs.
 It is completely unavoidable to not have soda dust particles upstairs after soda blasting in a crawl space so expect a clean up job by yourself after it's done.
 Soda blasting is also an expensive process.
-Soda blasting costs usually range from $2.50 a sq ft to $3 a sq ft.
+Soda blasting costs usually range from $2.50 a sq ft to $3 a sq ft or higher.

 WHAT CAUSES MOLD AND WOOD ROT IN A CRAWL SPACE?